ctrl-raj/Contackbook-GUI/README.md

 ## ⚠️ Known Limitations

-    "Edit Contacts" button is present but not yet implemented.

     No input validation for names or phone numbers yet.

     No duplicate check or contact deletion feature.